omkarnikam24/music-metadata/README.md

 ## Scheduled Job

 This service also consists of scheduled job to update `Artist of the Day` daily at `00:00`

+## Testing

+Includes

+- Unit Tests for all classes
+- Integration tests for repository implementations
+- Mock MVC tests for controllers